With permission, Mr Speaker, I will make a statement on last week’s European Council.

 I am starting to think it is the Christmas cards I am sending, Mr Speaker.
 You know how to give me a complex.
 Having relegated EU nationals to spectator status in this entire debate—

-She shakes her head but she voted to exclude them from the referendum.
-Does she not think it is at best a tad gauche, if not outright rude, to charge them 70-odd quid in order to settle a status that they had no hand in offering in the first place?
+The Prime Minister shakes her head but she voted to exclude them from the referendum.
+Does she not think it is at best a tad gauche, if not outright rude, to charge them 70-odd quid in order to settle a status that they had no hand in establishing in the first place?

 As part of the negotiations, we will be ensuring that we get those guarantees for EU citizens here in the UK and putting into place here in the UK the arrangements necessary to ensure that they are able to get that settled status, because we value the contribution they have made here in the UK.